-In South Central Chile, the Company is acquiring 100% of the Andrea property located in Region VII.
-The Company has also staked a number of areas in South Central Chile (the "Talca" Properties), which it believes is an under explored copper porphyry belt and has entered into agreement with Freeport McMoRan ("Freeport") to explore these properties.
-Freeport has recently completed drilling on one of these prospects, Llancahue and drill results are pending.
+In South Central Chile, the Company has also staked a number of areas (the "Talca" Properties), which it believes is an under explored copper porphyry belt and has entered into agreement with Freeport McMoRan ("Freeport") to explore these properties.
+Freeport completed a 7 hole reverse circulation drill program at Llancahue and one of these holes, LLA-07, intersected 100m at 1.375% CuT + 0.015% Mo+ 3.8g/t Ag.
+Freeport has subsequently withdrawn from all the existing properties in the Talca Belt including Llancahue, although a formal letter terminating the full agreement has not yet been received.
 In addition, the Company owns 100%, subject to a 2% Net Profit Interest, of the Cerro-Chacay copper deposit which is located 12km southeast of Teck's Relincho property.
+In May 2009, the Company decided to terminate its option over Andrea property located in Region VII.